What we do

 New Zealand’s largest provider of disability equipment and modifications

-In 2020, we provided government-funded disability equipment and support services to 100,000 New Zealanders.
+In 2021, we provided disability equipment and services to 100,000 New Zealanders.
 These services included:

 Long-established relationships in health and disability sector